Core TeachingFood as medicine, digestive fire, constitutional balance

 Sattvic foods promote clarity, calm, and spiritual awareness.
 Fresh fruits and vegetables.
 Whole grains.
 Ghee.
 Milk from well-treated cows.
 Foods that are pure, natural, gently spiced.
 The monastic diet is sattvic.
 The food that supports meditation is sattvic.

-Rajasic foods promote activity, restlessness, passion.
+Rajasic foods promote activity, restlessness, passion : they activate the sympathetic nervous system.
 Onions, garlic, chillies, coffee, fermented foods.
-Not harmful in moderation, but agitating in excess.
+Not harmful in moderation, but agitating in exces.
 The warrior's diet is rajasic.
-The food that fuels action is rajasic.
+The food that fuels action through autonomic arousal is rajasic.

-Tamasic foods promote dullness, heaviness, inertia.
+Tamasic foods promote dullness, heaviness, inertia : they suppres the body's metabolic vitality.
 Meat, alcohol, processed foods, anything stale or leftover.
-Food that has lost its life force.
-The diet of unconsciousness is tamasic.
+Food that has lost its somatic life force.
+Dull diet, dulled perception.

 A sattvic diet does not mean eating only leaves.
-It means eating food that is fresh, simply prepared, eaten in peace.
+It means eating food that is fresh, simply prepared, eaten in conditions of parasympathetic safety and peace.
 The same ingredients become rajasic when heavily spiced and fried.
-They become tamasic when reheated the next day.
+Reheated and stale, food turns tamasic.
 The guna is not just in the food.
-It is in the preparation, the intention, the manner of eating.
+It is in the preparation, the somatic intention, the manner of eating.

 The six tastes